 Regionally independent local supplies of material additives can play a vital role in the growth of emerging European and American LiB battery manufacturing industries.
 Our global footprint includes offices and material production facilities in every major market to provide all our customers with access to reliable supply chains.

-DSM has built our reputation on proactively adjusting to customers’ changing needs – even during the COVID-19 pandemic when we declared zero force majeures.
+Envalior has built our reputation on proactively adjusting to customers’ changing needs – even during the COVID-19 pandemic when we declared zero force majeures.
 As a result, we’re prepared to help you deliver safe and reliable EV battery packs that bring more clean-energy transportation to roads faster.